Run Service

 Resource Management

-A Resource Pool (previously known as a Quantitative Resource) is represented by a name of a resource and the maximum number of that resource which jobs can use.
+A Resource Pool is represented by the name of a resource and the maximum amount of that resource which jobs can use.
 Jobs that require a Resource Pool cannot run unless there are enough resources available.

 The following API commands enable you to manage Resource Pools: